-'Hometown Heroes Or Whatever': Low-Wage Workers Want More Than Praise
+More Essential Than Ever, Low-Wage Workers Demand More

 The companies' responses to the protests have been mixed.
 Instacart, Amazon, Walmart and others frequently talk about distributing gloves and masks, offering bonuses and new options for time off.
 Stores, warehouses and other facilities have stepped up cleanings.

 The companies have also dismissed the protests as very small.
-Amazon has even fired several activist workers, saying they broke rules.
+Amazon has even fired several activist workers, saying they broke unrelated rules.

 Workers have won some support in Washington.
 Massachusetts Sen. Elizabeth Warren and other Democrats have proposed a so-called Bill of Rights For Essential Workers — guaranteeing free health care and other benefits.